 As a reader who possesses an Amazon Kindle Reader for almost one and a half years, Kindle vs Paperback is still a question I don’t have a clear answer about.
-I keep reckoning about whether it can fully replace physical books, and most of the time, the answer is NO; neither I am against Kindle, nor I prefer digital products.
+I keep reckoning about whether it can fully replace physical books, and most of the time, the answer is NO; neither I am against Kindle, nor do I prefer digital products.

 I am still using Kindle regularly and will keep using it.
 It is a great device that has brought the antidote to many problems that paperback books inherited.
 However, it is far from replacing paperback completely.